 Jojoba oil is prized as a natural ingredient because its composition is similar to that of your scalp's natural oils.
 It's lightweight and won't weigh your hair down.
 Use it on its own, or mix a few drops into your conditioner or hair mask.

 More than a sunburn soother, aloe helps retain moisture.
 Add aloe vera gel or juice to DIY conditioning treatments.
-An aloe-based shampoo can also balance the scalp's pH.
+An aloe-based shampoo can cleanse hair and also balance the scalp's pH.